3 Key Takeaways from Gulfood Manufacturing 2024

 “It’s all about making sustainability affordable and not only catering to a niche.
 Sustainability needs to be economically [viable],” added Samuel Sigrist, CEO of SIG.
 His company was one of those identified by Gulfood Manufacturing for its strides to herald a more environmentally conscious future.

 The recent industry push is also coming from global government initiatives in the UAE and in the EU that focus on traceability and conservation.
-In a conversation with The Food Institute, Marcelo Piva from Tetra Pak stressed the importance of government programs to herald in a better world.
+In a conversation with The Food Institute, Marcelo Piva from Tetra Pak stressed the importance of government programs to promote a better world.

 What companies and consumers do for sustainability is great, but major change will not occur until governments get involved, he said.
 In a later education session, World Economic Forum carbon and blockchain expert Erin Grover agreed while adding nuance to the issue.
 She indicated that, although these changes are necessary, programs must not leave out a key, often overlooked aspect of the supply chain – smallholder farmers who may lack the technology or infrastructure to abide by the government regulations.